vladdou/ms4-of-stories-shop/TESTING.md

 ---

-*24. As a store owner I want to be able to add a blog post so that I can give information to shoppers about the products and the company.*
+*24. As a store owner I want to be able to add a blog post so that I can share useful information about the products and the company.*

 - When the superuser is logged in it's possible to access a form for adding blog posts through the navbar